pola-rs/polars/docs/source/user-guide/getting-started.md

 --8<-- "python/user-guide/getting-started/reading-writing.py:csv"
 ```

-For more examples on the CSV file format and other data formats, start with the [IO section](io/index.md) of the user guide.
+For more examples on the CSV file format and other data formats, see the [IO section](io/index.md) of the user guide.

 ## Expressions